symfony/symfony-docs/quick_tour/the_controller.rst

 That's all there is to it, and I'm not even sure we have spent the allocated 10 minutes.
-We briefly introduced bundles in the first part; and all the features we've learned about until now are part of the core framework bundle.
+We briefly introduced bundles in the first part; and all the features we've learned about so far are part of the core framework bundle.
-But thanks to bundles, everything can be extended or replaced in Symfony2.
+But thanks to bundles, everything in Symfony2 can be extended or replaced.
 That's the topic of the next part of this tutorial.

 .. _Security:   http://symfony.com/doc/2.0/book/security/index.html